Metronidazole, tablets 250 mg 40 pcs

 Skin and subcutaneous tissue disorders

-– Rash, itching, skin rash, skin rush, skin hyperemia, urticaria.
+– Rash, itching, flushing of the skin, skin hyperemia, urticaria.

 – Pustular skin rash.